nikosmouratidis/cat-lover/README.md

 ### Features not implemented for time reasons

-#### Cat details in a modal

-There is a branch with the name `feature/cat-lover-with-modal` in which clicking a cat image from home or favourites page a modal is rendered with the cat details and a favourite button.
-But unfortunately there are some ui issues while loading the image and the css style is a bit random.
-For that reason I left that branch and didn't merge it to the master.

 #### Breed list page

 I believe if I had more time I could implement also this page.